 The Massachusetts Legislative Branch has recently been addressing several insurance barriers to fight its epidemic.
 One of the problems addressed was inadequate or inappropriate provisions that limit a client’s recovery, such as only covering a short amount of days for treatment.

 Many other states have seen cuts in their drug prevention and treatment programs, which Ultimo says is not the case in Massachusetts.

 “The Governor and the new Legislative Branch are not just talk,” says Ultimo.
 “They are very involved and are supportive.”

-Just 2 weeks ago, Governor Charlie Baker organized an opioid abuse task force expected to make recommendations to the state later this year.
+Just 2 weeks ago, Governor Charlie Baker organized an opioid use task force expected to make recommendations to the state later this year.
 Just this past week, the Massachusetts Medical Society, made up of 24,000 of the state’s top physicians, dedicated its entire annual meeting to the heroin crisis.
-The battle against opiate abuse is a long road ahead for Massachusetts and the entire United States, but kudos to one state for putting their shoes on and walking it.
+The battle against opiate use is a long road ahead for Massachusetts and the entire United States, but kudos to one state for putting their shoes on and walking it.

-Vertava Health provides the most comprehensive addiction treatment program in the country by going beyond the standard 30 day plan and treating persons struggling with addiction mentally and spiritually to break the cycle of repeated visits to treatment.
+Vertava Health provides the most comprehensive heroin addiction program in the country by going beyond the standard 30 day plan and treating persons struggling with addiction mentally and spiritually to break the cycle of repeated visits to treatment.
 Utilizing our addiction campus environment we have the depth of caring staff, industry experience and clinical proficiency to effectively treat the disease of addiction for life.
 Vertava Health’ admissions center is trained to assess and place the client into one of the Vertava Health treatment centers across the country within a 1 hour time frame.
 This speed in service delivery and thorough commitment to the client long term allows the person struggling with addiction to get quickly on the road to recovery and create a life that’s worth living.